Choosing the Best Rotary Hammer Drill is not an easy task. As there are not so many great tools on the market.

 The trigger is important too.
 You need to have the best control over it.
 How will you know if the trigger is a perfect fit for you?
 Simple, if your index finger fits around it comfortably than you know it’s a perfect fit.

 You are paying a lot of money for these tools so expect some extra accessories.
-Most of them will come with a carrying case, depth gauge, led lights etc. If you buy a cordless drill, some of them will include extra batteries and chargers.
-You do have the option to buy only “bare tool”.
+Most of them will come with a carrying case, depth gauge, led lights, etc. If you buy a cordless drill, some of them will include extra batteries and chargers.
+You do have the option to buy only a “bare tool”.
 Which literally means only the drill itself.
 Saves a lot of money.

 9. Other Bits & Attachments Include: